 From press releases, to project proposals, blogs, content marketing and social media posts, we all know that in the world of public relations, content is king and there is a lot to write.
 Some of us excel when prodded by a looming deadline, while others struggle to create compelling and engaging prose under that kind of pressure.
 Either way, we can all use some time-savers when it comes to writing.

-Here are our 5 most favorite editorial tools that you can start using in your efforts to be better communicators!
+Here are our 5 of our favorite editorial tools that you can start using in your efforts to be better communicators.

 1.)
 For Those Who Have Trouble Keeping It Simple: The Hemingway App